Union Street Wine have been named in the Top 50 Australian venues to drink wine in.

 “Knowing that the list is peer-reviewed and voted on by people in the industry that know and recognise what we’re doing is great and they see through everything and get to the core of what we do which is sharing good booze.”

-While the venue is currently closed for indulging in their fine drops, one of the best things about Union Street Wine is that you can still browse their deep list of inspiring wine from local, domestic and international producers to take home and enjoy.
+Currently open for bookings and walk-ins, one of the best things about Union Street Wine is that you can also browse their deep list of inspiring wine from local, domestic and international producers to take home and enjoy.
 They’re even offering free deliveries of their drops to Geelong, Bellarine and the Surfcoast.

 “We’ve got a dedicated retail space that is still open,” Andy adds.
 “The three of us at Union Street Wine have been hustling with orders – we run a subscription wine program and online store with delivery as well.”